jarrodmillman/rcsds/_sources/labs/lab11.txt

 may not be very good.
 At this point, if you are interested, you can continue following through scikit-learn examples to improve your classifier.
-For instance, you may be interested in using sklearn's cross-validation tools to determine optimal parameters for you classifier, or perhaps try a differnt classifier.
+For instance, you may be interested in using sklearn's cross-validation tools to determine optimal parameters for you classifier, or perhaps try a different classifier.

 Project work
 ++++++++++++
-As of your presentations, several groups seemed to have a good start on preprocessing their data, but with the exception of a couple of groups, there was very little in the way of preliminary analysis.
+As for your presentations, several groups seemed to have a good start on preprocessing their data, but with the exception of a couple of groups, there was very little in the way of preliminary analysis.
 We will have more specific feedback Tuesday in class, but the general theme is: get going with your